evhub/rabbit/README.md

 ### Language Basics

-The largest difference between Rabbit and any other programming language is that each line of code is isolated.
-If I define a function in Python, for example, I will usually then enter multiple lines of code that define what that function does.
-Each line of code inside the function is not isolated: it's part of the function.
-In Rabbit, you cannot use multiple lines (not to be interpreted as actual single lines--almost all lines of code in rabbit will use continuations) to define the function--instead, you use RabbitLang's different integrated control features to define all the logic in the function in one fell swoop.
+The largest difference between Rabbit and any other programming language, an aspect of it being functional, is that each line of code is isolated.
+If one defines a function in Python, for example, one will usually then enter multiple lines of code that define what that function does.
+Each line of code inside the function, in such a case, is not isolated: it's part of the function.
+In Rabbit, you cannot use multiple lines (not to be interpreted as actual single lines; almost all lines of code in rabbit will use continuations) to define the function: instead, you can use RabbitLang's different integrated control features to define all the logic in the function in one fell swoop.

 Beyond that, Rabbit uses very few special words in favor of mostly using special symbols.
 This serves to limit the core language features to the keyboard symbols, making it very clear what is a core language feature and what is not.

 Finally, Rabbit takes whitespace insensitivity to the extreme.
 Whitespace is only used in line continuations, strings, and seperating arguments to interpreter commands.
 In every other area, all whitespace is deleted, meaning that whitespace can be used liberally in almost any situation, including the seperation of digits or parts of variable names.

-For more information, read the docstrings in eval.py.

 ### Basic Tutorial